lekoala/bootstrap5-autocomplete/readme.md

 https://codepen.io/lekoalabe/pen/MWXydNQ or see demo.html

+## Custom element

+You can now use this as a custom element as part of my [Formidable Elements](https://github.com/lekoala/formidable-elements) collection.

 ## Browser supports

 Modern browsers (edge, chrome, firefox, safari... not IE11).
 [Add a warning if necessary](https://github.com/lekoala/nomodule-browser-warning.js/).